-3.2 General strategy of playing (layered defense)
+3.1 General strategy of playing (layered defense)

+Our general strategy of playing is still kept layered defense because of the changes of the rules.
 According to the size and velocity of robots, we develop a strategy which is called layered defense.
 In this strategy, if a player looses to catch the ball, the other one which is called supporter would try to catch it and the ball looser robot should return back.
 To use the mentioned strategy there should be a communication between robots, also players should know, how many teammates are playing now?
 Any changing in the count of players would change the procedure of the strategy.
 The count is acquired by the player and coachbox doesn't have any interfere in this mission.
 So, firstly a multiple communication is established between teammates, then there is a function designed to count the active teammates in the software.